Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

-Chris Rock made his big announcement towards the end of 2016: that he was embarking on his first world tour in nine years.
+Chris Rock made a big announcement towards the end of 2016: he was embarking on his first world tour in nine years.
 And now, as his The Total Blackout Tour is set to begin, Chris Rock gave a surprise performance at Zanies Comedy Club in Tennessee, according to Comedy Hype.

 Doesn’t get better than seeing a legend like @chrisrock at nashville’s little, but badass, comedy club @zaniesnashville pic.twitter.com/QV0mgxLu70